rebelcl0ud/blog/_posts/2018-05-06-[40]-es6-status-classes.markdown

 and `goat.drink()` will reduce thirst by 10

-Although, Animal works for most what if we wanted a dog-- dogs bark.
+Although, Animal works for most animals what were to happen if we wanted a dog-- dogs bark.
 We can *extend* Animal.
 Initial thought would be something as follows:

 ```
 class Dog extends Animal {